New Delhi minus the 'belly'

 Delhi nightlife is almost an oxymoron in a city where entertaining is largely done at home or at one of the many elite private members clubs (Gymkhana, Delhi Golf Club), in civilised surrounds, with The Eagles or Ravi Shankar playing.
 But an emerging generation of intrepid party-loving Delhi-ites with money to burn means there is a rapidly expanding bar scene.

-Top Delhi bars are usually located in luxury hotels, such as Blue Bar in the Taj Palace Hotel, Fbar at the Ashoka, Ricks Bar at The Taj Mahal, and the laid back chic Threesixty at The Oberoi, with its fantastic wine-tasting room and knowledgeable sommelier.
+Top Delhi bars are usually located in luxury hotels, such as Blue Bar in the Taj Palace Hotel, Fbar at the Ashoka, and Ricks Bar at The Taj Mahal.
 Others include long-standing tourist hotspot Urban Pind (N Block Market, Greater Kailash-I), QBA in Connaught Place’s Inner Circle and Malcha Marg, and The Imperial’s 1911 Bar, with its staggering 500 drinks.

 A hop, skip and a jump away, Ivy in New Friends Colony boasts the longest bar in Delhi at 42 feet.
 For something less upmarket, check out the Living Room (or TLR, as it is also known) in the smart rural-chic enclave of Haus Khas Village, which offers informal music events and drinks at reasonable prices.
 Many of these close early, around 1am, due to a government curfew on noise in residential areas.